bertrandstanley/Weather-Dashboard/README.md

 - [Questions](#questions)

 ## Installation
-This is a deployed website that does not require any installation to be viewed.
+This is a deployed website that does not require any installation to be viewed by a user.

 ## Usage
-Once you open the website, explore all the pages, view my projects in the portfolio, download my resume for more details, and feel free to contact me if needed.
+Once you open the website, on the left side you will be able to search for the weather by TBC............

 ## License